-His brother Larry obtained a spot in the Carolinas under promoter Jim Crockett Sr., which left Jody to ultimately wind up working in Amarillo, Texas under promoter and booker Karl (Doc) Sarpolis.
-Larry would soon team up with the future Assassin #2 Tom Renesto.
-Larry would later became The Missouri Mauler until retiring in 1981.
+His brother Larry landed a spot in the Carolinas under promoter Jim Crockett Sr., which left Jody to ultimately wind up working in Amarillo, Texas under promoter and booker Karl (Doc) Sarpolis.
+Larry teamed up with the future Assassin #2, Tom Renesto.
+Larry later became The Missouri Mauler until retiring in 1981.

 "The matches I had in Amarillo were probably the greatest learning experiences I ever had in the business," Hamilton recounts.
 "Every night that I was in the ring, I was in the classroom.
 Other than having some natural ability, that was where my skills really began to develop.
 The education I got inside that ring would be worth millions today."

-The talent in Amarillo at the time included Sonny Myers, Iron Mike DiBiase, Nick Roberts, Bob Geigel, Dory Funk Sr., Tony Morelli, Antone "Ripper" Leone, Doug Donovan (Karl Von Brauner) and the list went on.
+Amarillo’s talent at the time included Sonny Myers, Iron Mike DiBiase, Nick Roberts, Bob Geigel, Dory Funk Sr., Tony Morelli, Antone "Ripper" Leone, Doug Donovan (Karl Von Brauner), and the list went on.

 The Assassin gimmick was born on October 13th, 1961, while working in Georgia despite the Atlanta office wanting him to be originally called the Iron Russian.
-His first match was against Cowboy Plowboy (Stan Frazier) who much later became Uncle Elmer in the WWE.
-The Assassin gimmick didn’t really take off until Jody was able to have matches with better workers, including his former partner Tom Renesto eight weeks after arriving in Atlanta.
+His first match was against Cowboy Plowboy (Stan Frazier), who later became Uncle Elmer in the WWE.
+The Assassin gimmick didn’t really take off until Jody was able to have matches with better workers, including his future partner Tom Renesto eight weeks after arriving in Atlanta.

 Tom (Thomas Anthony Renesto II) had success in the Carolinas as The Great Bolo (‘58-’61).
-He ultimately left after Buddy Rogers came to town who was only set to push his own people or make a powerplay into snatching the territory from Jim Crockett Sr. Crocket wanted to keep Tom close to Charlotte for when he needed help drawing when Buddy’s star began to fade.
-Keeping Tom nearby meant sending him to Atlanta.
+He ultimately left after Buddy Rogers came to town, which was only set to push his own people or make a powerplay into snatching the territory from Jim Crockett Sr. The promoter wanted to keep Tom close to Charlotte for when he needed help drawing after Buddy’s star began to fade—keeping Tom nearby meant sending him to Atlanta.

 Tom had more experience in the business being 11 years his senior.
-One of the crucial things that he imparted on Jody was how to do interviews and promos.
+One of the crucial things that he imparted to Jody was how to do interviews and promos.

-In Amarillo, Jody learned a lot of things but he admits that nobody took the time time to teach him the art of the promo.
-To the extent where he was given a nickname by the boys: Silent Joe Hamilton.
+In Amarillo, Jody learned a lot of things, but he admits that nobody took the time time to teach him the art of the promo.
+To the extent where the boys gave him a nickname: “Silent” Joe Hamilton.
 In the words of promoter Doc Sarpolis, "[Jody] ’s a lot of action, but a man of few words."

-The Assassins were sneaky heels who developed their own style of promo, but not in the meat cutter way like The Bruiser and Crusher which consisted of "a lot of screaming and hollering," according to Hamilton.
+The Assassins were sneaky heels who developed their own promo style, but not in the meat cutter way like The Bruiser and Crusher, which consisted of "a lot of screaming and hollering," according to Hamilton.
 That wouldn’t have been a good fit for them.
 At first, Tom would always lead the promo, but he forced Jody to improve his craft.
-Tom never wanted The Assassins to be seen as an uneven team so the interviewer was essentially forced to talk with both of them during promos because Tom and Joe would bookend him, one on each side!
+Tom never wanted The Assassins to be seen as an uneven team, so the interviewer was essentially forced to talk with both of them during promos because Tom and Joe would bookend him, one on each side!